 A tooth visible below the gum

-Call me obvious, but seeing a tooth lurking below the gum is the surest sign that teething is imminent… If they’ve got their Matchstick Monkey but still show signs of being in discomfort, try popping a bit of teething gel on the Monkey’s head so your baby can bite down on it to soothe and numb any pain.
+Call me obvious, but seeing a tooth lurking below the gum is the surest sign that teething is imminent… If they’ve got their Matchstick Monkey but still show signs of being in discomfort, try encouraging your little one to chew on the Monkey’s head so your baby can bite down on it to soothe and numb any pain.

 Irritability can be caused by a LOT of things when dealing with babies, sometimes by more than one thing at once.
 Standard procedure immunisation shots can sometimes seem to cause irritability as they’re given at the same time many babies tend to start teething.
 Even when we’re adults, certain immunisation shots can make you feel a bit “ick” but it’s hard to know when your baby can’t vocalise their feelings.
 If your child is feeling irritable, don’t automatically assume it’s a sign of teething.
 You could, however, you could try out a safe teether to see if your child does find some comfort!